Hassan Abshenasan

+Hassan Abshenasan (حسن آبشناسان) was an Iranian military officer who commanded the 23rd Commando Division during the Iran-Iraq War and was killed in action in the conflict.

 Biography

-Hassan Abshenasan was born in a religious family on 1936 in Nazi Abad district of Tehran.
+Hassan Abshenasan was born to a religious family in 1936 in the Nazi Abad district of Tehran.
 He spent his primary school in Tehran and graduated from high school in 1957.
-Then he entered military university and three years later graduated with Second Lieutenant.
-Hassan passed primary and advanced of military in Shiraz province and spent special courses in AJA University of Command and Staff, Tehran.
+Then he entered the military university and three years later graduated with Second Lieutenant.
+Hassan passed the primary and advanced military in Shiraz province and spent special courses in AJA University of Command and Staff, Tehran.
 Also, he received commando training in Iran and parachute and ranger training in Scotland.
 Abshenasan was skilled in athletics, volleyball, basketball, table tennis, swimming, horse riding, and judo.

 In Iran-Iraq war

 Hassan Abshenasan had different roles during Iran-Iraq war, including: